 So you followed my advice on lockdown snacking and treated yourself to a chocolate fudge cake, Tesco’s Finest.
 Good for you!
 Sure, the box says ‘serves six’, but in the midst of a global pandemic that feels like more of a personal challenge than actual guidance.
 As you open the fridge to get your first slice, you find to your horror that the cake has already been opened and, worse still, half of it is gone.

 Firstly: breathe.
 I understand your rage – I am notoriously awful at sharing food, especially without advance warning.
-My boyfriend still likes to tell people about an incident in Wetherspoons three years ago where I tried to stab his hand with a fork when he took a chip from my plate without asking (admittedly not my finest moment).
+My ex-boyfriend used to enjoy telling people about an incident in Wetherspoons three years ago where I tried to stab his hand with a fork when he took a chip from my plate without asking (admittedly not my finest moment).

 But before you tell your 10 year old child to get their thieving ass on Zoopla and find a new place to live, take some time to calm down.
 You might need five minutes, half an hour or even a whole day (it was Tesco’s Finest after all) before you feel ready to discuss the issue without exploding, but by giving yourself that space you will be able to approach the conversation from a more rational state of mind.